ChrisH2727/Milestone-3/README.md

 <span id="features-existing"></span>

+ - Password - at least 8 characters of any type except spaces

+ - email - must be in the form xxxxxxx@xxxxx.xxx

+ - Research group - at least 3 characters no spaces hyphons and underscores permitted

 ### 2.1 Features implemented

 - Users must first register to use the service and users accounts must be approved by an admin user.

+- The application maintains a database of different radioactive sources with:
+    -

+- Security

+    - Password - at least 8 characters of any type except spaces

+    - email - must be in the form xxxxxxx@xxxxx.xxx

+    - Research group - at least 3 alphanumeric characters no spaces, hyphons and underscores permitted

+    - Source serial number - at least 3 alphanumeric characters no spaces, hyphons and underscores permitted

+    - Original activity - at least 2 numeric chacaters plus decimal point (?.?) only no white spaces

+    - half life - at least 2 numeric chacaters plus decimal point (?.?) only no white spaces

+    - Isotopes - at least 1 uppercase alpha followed bt 1 lowercase alpha followed by 1 numeric digit - no decimal points or white spaces

+    - Users are prevented from accessing html pages intended for admin users and are

 <span id="features-future"></span>